idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 Use [ImageAPI Optimize](https://www.drupal.org/project/imageapi_optimize) ([re.Smush.it](https://www.drupal.org/project/imageapi_optimize_resmushit), [TinyPNG](https://www.drupal.org/project/imageapi_optimize_tinypng) or other services) to optimize images as they are uploaded and used in image styles.
 It is important that these be set up/enabled early so that all images uploaded can benefit from optimization throughout the build process.

+##### Image Styles

+Image styles should be utilized for all images being output in a template.
+This allows us to set parameters for size/etc, as well as ImageApi Optimize.

 ##### Responsive Images

 The core responsive images module helps us to define different image styles for different breakpoints.
 This does require custom config setup of breakpoints.
 See [Working with Breakpoints](https://www.drupal.org/docs/8/theming-drupal-8/working-with-breakpoints-in-drupal-8).
 This requires a bit of setup so should be defined/used for the larger hero images/etc, but may not make sense for "All Images".